Diced chicken in a creamy sauce, topped with seasoned cornbread dressing. You’ll love this recipe from Mamaw.

 - Sprinkle in the flour.
 Whisk it in and let it cook for just a minute.

 - Pour in 1½ cup of the chicken broth and the milk.
-Add in ½ teaspoon each of thyme & pepper, and 1/4 teaspoon of sage and salt.
+Add in ½ teaspoon each of thyme & pepper and 1/4 teaspoon of sage and salt.
 Stirring continually, bring it to a gentle boil and it will thicken nicely.
 Remove from heat.

 - Dice or shred the chicken.

-- To the onion mixture in the bowl, add the cornbread dressing, ½ teaspoon each of thyme, sage and pepper, and ¼ teaspoon of salt.
+- To the onion mixture in the bowl, add the cornbread dressing, ½ teaspoon each of thyme, sage, and pepper and ¼ teaspoon of salt.

 - Pour in the remaining 2½ cups of chicken broth and stir to combine.